paulosuzart/paulosuzart.github.io/_posts/2024-11-30-rust-spa-with-sycamore.md

     }
 }
 ```
-The `TraceInput` component is responsible for the 4 aspects above.
-For that, it uses a `signal` to display an error.
-This signal is passed to `TraceInputErrorModal`.
+The `TraceInput` component is responsible for the four aspects above.
+To display an error, it uses a `signal`, which is passed to `TraceInputErrorModal`.
-Notice how `TraceInputErrorModal` also takes a `on_hider_error` propery.
-This is a function it will use on the close icon of the error modal.
-By simply setting it to false,
-the `view!` macro will swap between showing the error message or the text input itself.
+Notice how `TraceInputErrorModal` also takes a `on_hider_error` property.
+This function will be used on the close icon of the error modal.
+The `view!` macro will swap between showing the error message or the text input by simply setting it to false.

 This same signal (`show_error`) is also used by `TraceInputText` to set the value to `true`.

-What I want to highlight is the patter I used: `signal` + toggle on (`set_show_error`) + toggle off (`set_hide_error`).
+I want to highlight the pattern I used: `signal` + toggle on (`set_show_error`) + toggle off (`set_hide_error`).
 What I liked about this pattern is that the action of toggling the error modal is
 transparent to the components involved.
-Let's see how it feels in the input itself:
+Let's see how it feels in the input component:

 ```rust
 #[component(inline_props)]